 Toxic swimming pools are making people sick.
-While Swimming or just being in the pool with friends or family is fun and refreshing.
+While swimming or just being in the pool with friends or family is fun and refreshing.
 There are certain disadvantages of public swimming pools.
-Mold, chemical, harmful bacterias, yeast, viruses and other toxins are common with swimming pools.
+Mold, chemical, harmful bacteria, yeast, viruses and other toxins are common with swimming pools.

 - Chemicals and wrong chlorine levels

 The irritation that your eyes feel when you take a dip inside the water is due to chlorine contamination.
 The wrong levels of chlorine and other chemicals in the pool does not cause serious problems but it reduces the transparency of the water and makes it unclear.
 Moreover, it can also lead to mold or algae infection.